miklevin/MikeLev.in/_posts/2024-10-13-oo-baseclass-plugins.md

 that are created the old way before the plugin system, and I'm replacing them with `/profile/` and `/todo/` as the default values inserted by the plugin system by default.
-The list of router endpoints published by FastHTML/Starlette is my to-do list for getting this done, haha!
+The list of router endpoints published by FastHTML/Starlette is my to-do list for getting this done, ahaha!

 So it's out with the old and in with the new.
 And the names I'm choosing for the new are arbitrary.